 - Métro: Tolbiac, Porte d’Ivry, Nationale

 Paris is of course known for its quarters, but it is also a beautiful city thanks to its many landmarks and monuments.
-It is impossible to arrive in Paris without gazing at the Eiffel Tower in awe, and Paris is full of many other wondrous sights – here is our list of the best Paris landmarks.
+It is impossible to arrive in Paris without gazing at the Eiffel Tower in awe, and Paris is full of many other wondrous sights – here is our list of the best Paris landmarks and places to see while visiting Paris.

 The Eiffel Tower